 Considerations Before Purchasing a Ski Rack

 The first thing to consider is whether your vehicle is compatible with the ski rack you’re looking at.
-Since this article is entirely roof rack-related, it’s going to depend on whether your vehicle has roof rails or not.
-From there we have to consider whether the rack will fit your style of crossbars.
+Since this article is entirely roof rack-related, it will depend on whether your vehicle has roof rails.
+From there, we must consider whether the rack will fit your style of crossbars.

 Check whether the mounting system on the ski rack you’re interested in is compatible with your crossbars.
-While many popular ski-racks feature versatile mounting systems, there are a few that are specific to a particular type of crossbar.
+While many popular ski racks feature versatile mounting systems, a few are specific to a particular crossbar type.
 There are three kinds of crossbars; round, square, and aero.
 Round bars are mid-tier in terms of price and usually have minimal noise issues.
-Square bars are generally cheaper and have the tendency to make the most noise.
-Aero bars are oval-shaped and are the quietest and most aerodynamic, but can also be the most expensive.
+Square bars are generally cheaper and tend to make the most noise.
+Aero bars are oval-shaped, quiet, and most aerodynamic, but they can also be expensive.

 Amount of Gear

-The second, and usually the most important thing to consider, is how many skis or snowboards you’re looking to transport.
+The second and most important thing to consider is how many skis or snowboards you want to transport.
 This will determine the size of the rack you have.
 While many of the racks we feature here have space for between 2-6 sets of skis or snowboards, you should keep an eye on the carrying capacity of each rack to ensure you can transport your gear safely and effectively.

-It goes without saying, but your budget is really determined by the frequency with which you expect to use the rack as well as the amount of gear you’re needing to carry.
-The main difference between the more expensive ski racks and their budget-friendly counterparts is the number of extra features and the quality of the materials used.
-The style also comes into play as a factor when looking at the more upscale racks, something that brands like Thule are often immediately recognized for.
+The frequency determines the budget you expect to use the rack and the amount of gear you need to carry.
+The main difference between the more expensive ski racks and their budget-friendly counterparts is the number of extra features and the materials’ quality.
+The style also comes into play when looking at the more upscale racks, something that brands like Thule are often immediately recognized for.

 Ease of Use

 Safety when loading and unloading a rack is always a concern, and the roof rack is no different.
-A roof rack brings the unique problem of having to reach over the top of your vehicle in order to get to the racks and equipment.
-This is why, when transporting larger objects like kayaks, safety can become an issue.
-Luckily, the ingenuity of a company called Rightline Gear has stepped up (excuse the pun!) to provide us with a convenient fix to this issue, the Moki Door Step.
+A roof rack brings the unique problem of reaching over the top of your vehicle to get to the racks and equipment.
+This is why safety can become an issue when transporting larger objects like kayaks.
+Luckily, the ingenuity of Rightline Gear has stepped up (excuse the pun!) to provide us with a convenient fix to this issue: the Moki Door Step.

-This handy device attaches to the side of your door and allows for two feet to stand firm upon it as you gain the extra leverage to securely load your gear to the roof rack of your vehicle.
+This handy device attaches to the side of your door and allows two feet to stand firm upon it as you gain the extra leverage to load your gear to your vehicle’s roof rack securely.

 Not all racks affect the aerodynamics of your vehicle.
-However, when looking at roof racks it is a factor consider, especially when traveling long distances.
-Depending on the style of the roof rack and the amount of gear you’re carrying, the effect the rack has on your fuel efficiency will vary.
-If this is an important factor for you, consider a rack that sports a low, aerodynamic design.
+However, when looking at roof racks, it is a factor considered, especially when traveling long distances.
+Depending on the style of the roof rack and the amount of gear you’re carrying, the rack’s effect on your fuel efficiency will vary.
+Consider a rack that sports a low, aerodynamic design if this is an important factor.

 How to Load Your Skis

-Making sure you’ve got your gear loaded properly is imperative to a safe journey and a great skiing experience.
-Loading roof racks can be tricky if you struggle to reach the top of your vehicle or if you aren’t tall enough.
-While it always helps to have a friend to lend a hand, have a look at the Moki Door Step featured above.
-Its easy application to your door frame gives the extra leverage and reach needed to safely load your ski rack.
+Ensuring you’ve loaded your gear correctly is imperative to a safe journey and a great skiing experience.
+Loading roof racks can be tricky if you struggle to reach the top of your vehicle or aren’t tall enough.
+While it always helps to have a friend to lend a hand, look at the Moki Door Step featured above.
+Its easy application to your door frame gives the extra leverage and reach needed to load your ski rack safely.

 Accessories Worth Considering

-An essential accessory and the perfect complement to a roof rack is a doorstep.
-This is a step that fits onto the inside of your vehicle’s door to allow you to step up and over your roof rack to gain better access to it.
+The doorstep is an essential accessory and the perfect complement to a roof rack.
+This step fits onto the inside of your vehicle’s door, allowing you to move up and over your roof rack to gain better access.

-There’s a major argument between whether it’s better to use a cargo box or a ski rack.
-If you’re unfamiliar with cargo boxes, have a look at our article on the best of them here.
-Cargo boxes feature a strong advantage in being able to shield your gear from the elements, as well to provide space for wet equipment you’d prefer to keep out of your vehicle.
+A major argument is whether using a cargo box or a ski rack is better.
+If you’re unfamiliar with cargo boxes, look at our article on the best of them here.
+Cargo boxes feature a strong advantage in shielding your gear from the elements and providing space for wet equipment you’d prefer to keep out of your vehicle.

 The defining factor here is the length of the journey.
-If it’s going to take a few days and you have the extra cash, get the cargo box.
+If it will take a few days and you have the extra cash, get the cargo box.
 But if you’re doing a day trip and you’re confident of the safety of your vehicle and gear, get the ski rack.
-The ski rack’s convenience shines in its ease of use and budget-friendly nature, and it doesn’t hurt that most varieties feature locks too.
+The ski rack’s convenience shines in its ease of use and budget-friendly nature, and it doesn’t hurt that most varieties feature locks, too.

 Do Ski Racks Affect Gas Mileage?